Chinatown Millennium Gate

 cnr W Pender & Taylor Sts · interesting places nearby

-Inaugurated by Prime Minister Jean Chretien in 2002, Chinatown's towering entrance is the landmark most visitors look for.
+Inaugurated by Canadian Prime Minister Jean Chretien in 2002, Chinatown's towering entrance is the landmark most visitors look for.
 Stand well back, since the decoration is mostly on its lofty upper reaches: an elaborately painted section topped with a terracotta-tiled roof.
 The characters inscribed on its eastern front implore you to 'Remember the past and look forward to the future.'